crayner/symfony-form/Resources/doc/react.md

     * redirect: Open a page with the url given.
 (Replace the page.)

 ####Collection Definition
+To use collections in the react form render, you must use the __*ReactCollectionType*__.
+This adds functionality to the standard *CollectionType* to better handle collection members.
+Please ensure that you use this type when you define your Collection, so that the functionality is correctly added so the renderer works correctly.
+One of the additions is the use of option **sort_manage**, that sets both *allow_up*, and *allow_down* in the standard CollectionType
 * form *(Mandatory)*: an array of the form name => style, where the style = row ow widget.
 * rows *(Mandatory)*: See [Row Definition](#row-definition).
 * buttons *(optional)*: Defaults to false.
 Can be set an array of buttons.
 See [Button Definition](#button-definition) for details to define a button.